Abortion in Brazil: Methods

 In a 2005 survey, one third of the Brazilian doctors who reported having performed abortions, used dilation and curettage.
 They have little experience with vacuum aspiration but they are aware of it as a method.
 They have a general awareness of medical abortion using misoprostol (Cytotec) or other prostaglandins to induce abortion but less experience with it.
 Few know of newer and more effective regimens using mifepristone or methotrexate.

 The 2005 survey also found considerable ignorance of Brazil's law on abortion, with only 48% of the physicians knowing that it is legal to save a woman's life and widespread confusion about fetal age limits.
 An earlier survey found that two-thirds of Brazilian OB-GYNs incorrectly believed that a judicial order is required to obtain a legal abortion and only 27% knew that the woman needed to make a written request to obtain a legal abortion.
 Those doctors cannot give accurate information to their patients.

 In non-hospital settings, women's folk medicine allegedly brings on the menstrual flow rather than causing an abortion.
 "Two folk medical conditions, "delayed" (atrasada) and "suspended" (suspendida) menstruation, are described as perceived by poor Brazilian women in Northeast Brazil.
 Culturally prescribed methods to "regulate" these conditions and induce menstrual bleeding are also described, including ingesting herbal remedies, patent drugs, and modern pharmaceuticals."

-Some women, if financially able, will travel abroad to have abortions, with Cuba, Mexico, Guyana, Aruba, Curacao, French Guiana, and the United States being some of the countries women travel to.
+Some women, if financially able, will travel abroad to have abortions, with Cuba, Mexico, Guyana, Aruba, Curaçao, French Guiana, and the United States being some of the countries women travel to.